Accessibility in the workplace: How to become an inclusive employer

 Technology has allowed most roles to go remote.
 At the same time, video calls enable employees to keep in contact with co-workers and minimise isolation.
 Even work hours are more flexible than they used to be as organisations expand their geographic footprint.

-You don’t want to lose reliable qualified employees just because your company is too stuck in its ways to change.
+You don’t want to lose reliable, qualified employees just because your company is too stuck in its ways to change.

 A truly inclusive culture is built from the inside out.
 While education and awareness are essential tactics, it’s even more critical to ensure your diversity and inclusion policies specifically mention disabilities.

 Make sure your employee handbook addresses disability discrimination.
-Ensure procedures and practice include provisions for disabilities.
+Ensure procedures and practices include provisions for disabilities.
 Offer accessibility tools as well as training on how to use them.
 Work to remove conscious and unconscious biases by offering everyone opportunities to participate in ongoing discussions.

 Don’t hesitate to ask employees to identify problem areas and poke ‘holes’ in your current culture of inclusion.
 Make sure your company celebrates inclusion and doesn’t leave disability out of its diversity conversations.